paulness/ssl-testing-with-docker/README.md

 # ssl-testing-with-docker

-Test a SSL certificate and chain works fully, locally with nginx or Apache TomCat.
+Test an SSL certificate and chain works entirely, locally with Nginx or Apache TomCat.

 ## Getting started